Professional Chinese-French Translation Company

 - Translation of pronouns.
 Pronouns appear more often in French sentences than in Chinese sentences.
 While translating from French to Chinese, if the translator provides literal conversion, the final target text may result in a mess or cause confusion.
 Therefore, we often apply the repetition of nouns to deal with excessive French pronouns.

 - Properly omission.
 Repetition of words or expressions is commonly applied in French to emphasize or to comply with expression customs.
-The translation for a French sentence contains too much repeated components shall make use of omission method to delete unnecessary parts.
+The translation for a French sentence that contains too much repeated components shall make use of the omission method to delete unnecessary parts.

 - Selection of words.
-Similar to English, there are many polysemous words in French which may confuse the translator.
-How to accurately select the correct word for Chinese-French translation remains one of our daily work's key points.
+Similar to English, there are many polysemous words in French, which may confuse the translator.
+How to accurately select the correct word for Chinese-French translation remains one of our daily work’s key points.
 To avoid the odd choice of words, we give special attention to our proofreading section.

 5. Chinese-French Translation Services in China

 If you are trying to find a French translator or interpretation company in China, Jinyu is an excellent choice.
 With more than 15 years of translation experience in all languages and major industries, we are confident to offer our Chinese-French translation services.
 We promise that all of our translators are Chinese, and we cover a quality warranty for every of our translation.
 Our professional linguists have both language knowledge and industry experience to handle each project with the help of advanced translation management and translation databases.
 Since we are 7/24 available, please contact us at any time to get a free quote.